 Since its incorporation in 2002, Redux has offered the community innovative experiences in the latest art forms and exposure to the newest creative ideas.

-Ten years ago a group of recent graduates from the College of Charleston formed a nonprofit organization to create a venue where local artists could produce and exhibit their work.
+Recognizing a mutual need, a group of recent graduates from the College of Charleston formed a nonprofit organization to create a venue where local artists could produce and exhibit their work.
 The co-founders named the organization Redux .
 Taken from the Latin reducere, which translates to “brought back” or “restored,” Redux opened with the goal of “redesigning” the local art community.
-From the start, Redux was run by volunteers and still retains a strong support base in the form of program committee members, student interns, special event volunteers, and artists who participate in annual fundraisers such as the Annual Art Auction and Membership Celebration.
+From the start, Redux was run by volunteers and still retains a strong support base in the form of program committee members, student interns, special event volunteers, and artists who participate in annual fundraisers such as the Annual Art Auction and Redux Revival.

 Also instrumental to the growth of Redux, are partnerships with other organizations within the Charleston community.
 Redux works consistently with several partners to deliver exciting programs and events to large diverse audiences.
-Current and past partners include Charleston Promise Neighborhood, Charleston Parks Conservancy, Revival Entertainment Co., Medical University of South Carolina, Wings for Kids, Halsey Institute of Contemporary Art, Charleston Center for Photography, Charleston County School District, New Music Collective, College of Charleston School of the Arts, and City of Charleston Office of Cultural Affairs.
+Current and past partners include Charleston Promise Neighborhood, Charleston Parks Conservancy, Revival Entertainment Co., Medical University of South Carolina, Wings for Kids, Halsey Institute of Contemporary Art, Charleston County School District, New Music Collective, College of Charleston School of the Arts, and City of Charleston Office of Cultural Affairs.

 In 2011, Redux expanded in to an adjacent building allowing the organization to present an even more dynamic array of contemporary art, new media, and experimental projects.
-Working in a collaborative approach with planners, architects, Redux members, and studio artists, a space has been created that will better address the diverse needs of the visual arts community of the area.
-Featuring 16 private artist studios, dedicated classroom, two gallery spaces, and expanded print shop and darkroom.
+Working in a collaborative approach with planners, architects, Redux members, and studio artists, a space has been created that will better address the diverse needs of the visual arts community of the area, featuring 16 private artist studios, two gallery spaces, dedicated classroom, expanded print shop, and darkroom.